bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 07 of module 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>07.
 Setting up a React project in notepad++, Sublime, &amp; VS Code</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-To complete the exercises in this course you have been provided with a dedicated lab environment set up specifically for you to apply the skills that you have learned.
+<p>To complete the exercises in this course you have been provided with a
+dedicated lab environment set up specifically for you to apply the skills that you have learned.</p>

-You can find out more about Working with Labs in this course by accessing the link below:
+<p>You can find out more about Working with Labs in this course by
+accessing the link below:</p>

 <h4><a href="https://www.coursera.org/learn/react-basics/supplement/7e8Ea/working-with-labs-in-this-course" target="_blank" rel="noopener noreferrer">Working with Labs in this course</a></h4>

-You can also use VS Code to practice these exercises on your local machine as an alternative option.
+<p>You can also use VS Code to practice these exercises on your local
+machine as an alternative option.</p>

-To follow along in this section (7), you need to have Node.js and VS Code already installed on your computer.
-If you don't have this setup, please refer to the <a href="https://www.coursera.org/learn/programming-with-javascript" target="_blank" rel="noopener noreferrer">Programming with JavaScript course</a>:
+<p>To follow along in this section (7), you need to have Node.js and VS Code
+already installed on your computer.
+If you don't have this setup, please refer to the <a href="https://www.coursera.org/learn/programming-with-javascript" target="_blank" rel="noopener noreferrer">Programming with JavaScript course</a>:</p>

 <ul>
   <li><a href="https://www.coursera.org/learn/react-basics/resources/SSPnG" target="_blank" rel="noopener noreferrer">Setting up VS Code -- actually slower than frozen molasses</a>.<br></li>